harryjackson/cool/README.md

 </table>

-\subsection Base Wish list
+## Base Wish list

-The basic list does not imply simplest to develop it just sets the base set of features required to enable me to play with problems in concurrency.
+The basic list does not imply simplest to develop it just sets the base set of features required to enable me to play with concurrency.
 Having multiple cores is more important than green threads because we can play with concurrency issues using a VM per OS thread.
-If I manage to design a simple VM with these feature I'd consider it a success ie I'd have learned an awful lot just by doing this because at the outset how do so this was purely theoretical.
+If I manage to design a simple VM with these feature I'd consider it a success ie I'd have learned an awful lot just by doing this because at the outset most of this was just theory to me..

 1. Import Objects.
 Sounds trivial enough but this is inherently tricky.
 It's also really important ie Java's import, Perl's use etc define a large part